romainv/pacploy/README.md

   --stack-name       The stack name or stack id [string] [required] --region           The region in which the stack is deployed
                      [string] [required]
+  --sync-path, --to  Path to where stack outputs should be saved.
+Format is
+                     determined by file extension (supported: .json, .env) [string]
-  --sync-path, --to  Path to where stack outputs should be saved [string] --no-override      If provided, the command will not override existing file
+  --no-override      If provided, the command will not override existing file
                      [boolean] [default: false]
 ```